blackulous/DataWranglinginR/README.md

 **Role:** Project Manager and data analyst.
 - Set deadlines and encouraged the group to complete the tasks required
-- Made significant contributions to the data cleaning and data visualizations specifically part 1 of the Final Report.
+- Made significant contributions to the data cleaning and data visualizations specifically part 1 of the Final Report and data cleaning rmd

 **Group members** : Sanjida Rashid and Amna Dar